dcastares/dcastares.github.io/_posts/2025-12-15-Multi-region-highly-available-architecture-for-indie-budget.md

-## From Prototype to Production: A Low-Latency Multiplayer Stack on a Tight Budget
+## From prototype to production: A low-latency multiplayer stack on a tight budget

 When you start working on a real-time multiplayer game, the idea might seem simple, but it can escalate quickly.
 That happened when we started giving form to Rumble Racer with the Blyts team.

+<h2>The challenge</h2>

 Rumble Racer is an online multiplayer racing game for mobile that mixes Subway Surfers-style controls with popular arcade racing games.
 It’s a four-player racing game that ended up being very fun to play.